-This post about Oahu or Kauai contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Oahu or Kauai was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 It may be difficult to decide which is the best Hawaiian island for families.
 You’ll want to include some of the most family-friendly options for a wide variety of ages.

-Which is the best Hawaiian island for families with kids to visit?
-Read on to learn more about what there is to do in Oahu and Kauai to determine which island you should visit on your next Hawaiian vacation.
+Read on to learn more about what there is to do in Oahu and Kauai so you can determine which island you should visit on your next Hawaiian vacation.

 Is Oahu the Best Hawaiian Island for Kids?

 The island of Oahu boasts stunning mountain ranges in the east and some of the most gorgeous beaches on the islands.

 If you’re looking for some of the best activities on the Hawaiian islands for kids, Oahu may be just the vacation spot for your family.

 Be sure to read my top 101 things to do on Oahu with kids!